Proa: Historical descriptions of the proa

 The Portuguese were the first Europeans to encounter the double-outrigger Southeast Asian ships, initially with derivative vessels from the Malabar Coast, which they called the parau.
 They applied the same name to similar ships in their colonies in Southeast Asia.
-Similarly, the Dutch encountered them when they colonized the islands of Indonesia, calling them prauw.
+Similarly, the Dutch encountered them when they colonised the islands of Indonesia, calling them prauw.
 This was rendered as "praw" by the British, later evolving to "proa".
 In French territories in the Pacific Islands, they were known by the more general term pirogue.
 Although technically restricted to outrigger sailing vessels, European sources often applied the term indiscriminately to any native ships of Southeast Asia.

 A "piratical proa in full chase" in The Pirates Own Book (1837) by Charles Elims.
 Note the tanja sail and the absence of outriggers.